Common Home Buying Mistakes to Avoid

-Not all major home buying mistakes in a real estate transaction can be reversed, much less fixed before closing.
+Not all major home-buying mistakes in a real estate transaction can be reversed, much less fixed before closing.
 If buyers goof up and make an innocent mistake, they might very well be stuck with the consequences for a long time or, worse, their deal might not even close.
-It could fall out of escrow.
+Their homeownership dreams may evaporate like the morning mist.

 - Fear of how they will be perceived

-- Irrational belief they have all the answers
+- The irrational belief they have all the answers

 - Don't feel it is important enough

 If you have cold feet and harbor thoughts about backing out of the transaction, talk to your agent about those feelings.
-She can help walk you through the anxieties.
-Pros will help you to determine if you really need to cancel and, if so, manage the transaction so you can get your earnest money deposit back.
+They can help walk you through the anxieties.
+Real estate professionals will help you to determine if you really need to cancel and if so, manage the transaction so you can get your earnest money deposit back.

-Today's home buyers make the same mistake.
-Do not buy anything on credit and / or with a credit card once you have completed a loan application.
-For example, please do NOT buy any big ticket items such as:
+Do not buy anything on credit or with a credit card once you have completed a loan application.
+Don't buy any big-ticket items such as:

 - Lawnmowers or garden equipment